John Meriwether: LTCM

-Meriwether founded the Long-Term Capital Management hedge fund in Greenwich, Connecticut in 1994.
-Long-Term Capital Management collapsed in 1998.
+Meriwether founded the hedge fund Long-Term Capital Management in 1994.
+The fund collapsed in 1998.
 The books When Genius Failed: The Rise and Fall of Long-Term Capital Management and Inventing Money: The Story of Long-Term Capital Management and the Legends Behind It detail the events leading up to and following Long-Term Capital Management's demise.

 JWM Partners

 A year after LTCM's collapse, in 1999, Meriwether founded JWM Partners LLC.
-The Greenwich, Connecticut hedge fund opened with $250 million under management in 1999 and by 2007 had approximately $3 billion.
-The Financial crisis of 2007-2009 badly battered Meriwether's firm.
-From September 2007 to February 2009, his main fund lost 44 percent.
+The hedge fund opened with $250 million under management and by 2007 had approximately $3 billion.
+From September 2007 to February 2009, during the Great Recession, his main fund lost 44%.
 On July 8, 2009, Meriwether closed the fund.

 JM Advisors

-Meriwether opened his third hedge fund venture, named JM Advisors Management, also based in Greenwich, Connecticut, in 2010.
+Meriwether opened his third hedge fund, named JM Advisors Management, in 2010.
 The fund is expected to use similar strategies as both LTCM and JWM, namely highly leveraged "relative value arbitrage".
 By March 2011, however, the JM Advisors Macro Fund had raised only $28.85 million.
-As of 2011 it managed roughly $108.85 million.